+- 1.3 The Academic Misconduct Policy applies to all registered students including postgraduate researchers.
 This includes students studying on programmes at partner institutions, except where it has been contractually agreed that the partner's procedures will apply. - 1.4 All disciplinary aspects of this Policy apply solely to academic misconduct that has taken place within summative assessment i.e. assessment that counts towards academic credit, level progression and final awards.
-Summative assessment includes (but is not limited to) formal examinations, group work, essays, projects and dissertations. - Students who have committed offences other than plagiarism or collusion or misconduct during an examination (e.g. ethics breaches) will be dealt with under the Procedure for Investigating Allegations of Research Misconduct. - 1.5 For PGR (Postgraduate Research) students, the policy applies to all summative and credit-bearing PGR assessments including the thesis.
-All other work submitted by PGR students, which may include milestone reports, annual reviews and draft thesis chapters, is subject to the University policies on research ethics and governance.
+Summative assessment includes (but is not limited to) formal examinations, group work, essays, projects and dissertations.